 A study of the development of the trade union movement in Canada and the role of organized labour in politics.

 The Honours Bachelor of Arts in Labour Studies and Career Development degree consists of 20.0 credits, with no more than 7.0 credits at the 100 level.
 The program consists of a minimum of 9.5 credits in Labour Studies and Career Development, including a minimum of 9.0 senior credits.

 Students must complete 2.5 credits from each of the following categories:

 All students in the program must also complete 2.0 credits from the Foundations curriculum: BF190, BF199, BF290, BF299.

-Students in the Work and Employment program may choose to complete a postgraduate certificate in Human Resource Management or Career Development Practitioner, offered through an agreement with Conestoga College on the Brantford campus of Wilfrid Laurier University.
+Students in the Work and Employment program may choose to complete a postgraduate certificate in Human Resource Management or Career Development Professional, offered through an agreement with Conestoga College on the Brantford campus of Wilfrid Laurier University.
 Students normally complete these during their third year of full-time study.
 Completion of either certificate with a minimum of 70% will allow students to receive 5.0 senior credits including 1.0 senior WORK credit and 4.0 miscellaneous senior credits.